THE 9TH ANNUAL INDIGENOUS VOICES AWARDS is now open!

 New since 2025, to better support and represent the French-speaking Indigenous literary community, administration of the IVAs French-language prizes is a collaborative effort between the IVAs and Kwahiatonhk!, a non-profit organization dedicated to the development, promotion and diffusion of Indigenous literature.

-Administered by Kwahiatonhk! with the support of Université Laval’s Chaire de leadership en enseignement sur les littératures autochtones au Québec (Maurice-Lemire), and a committee composed of Louis-Karl Picard Sioui (Kwahiatonhk!), Marie-Eve Bradette (Chaire de leadership en enseignement sur les littératures autochtones au Québec), and Alec Mahoney (coordinator), the French prizes are awarded in June during the Kwe! festival.
+Administered by Kwahiatonhk! with the support of Université Laval’s Chaire de leadership en enseignement sur les littératures autochtones au Québec (Maurice-Lemire), and a committee composed of Louis-Karl Picard Sioui (Kwahiatonhk!), Marie-Eve Bradette (Chaire de leadership en enseignement sur les littératures autochtones au Québec), and Alec Mahoney (coordinator), the French prizes are awarded in June.
 Visit the Kwahiatonhk! website and Facebook page for dates and more information.

-This year, there are two French-language prize categories totaling $10,000 in prizes for emerging Indigenous writers:
+This year, there are two French-language prize categories totaling $10,000 in prizes for emerging Indigenous writers.
+The categories are to be announced.

 Our Impact